Asymptotic structure. I. Coarse tree-width: The proof of

 We will recursively define a set of pairs, called ``cores''.
 Each core will be a pair $(t,C)$ where $t\in V(T)$ and $C$ is a subset of $B_t$ inducing a non-null connected subgraph, and we will call $t$ its {\em birthday}.
-The set of all cores with the same birthday will be given an arbitrary linear order called the ``birth order'', and if $(t,C)$ precedes $(t,C')$ in the birth order then we will say that $(t,C)$ is an {\em elder sibling} of $(t,C')$, and $(t,C')$ is a {\em younger sibling} of $(t,C)$.
 Each core $(t,C)$ will have a {\em spread} $S(t,C)$, which is the vertex set of a certain subtree of $T$ with root $t$, defined below.

 Here is the inductive definition.
 If there exists $t\in V(T)$ such that we have not yet defined the set of cores with birthday $t$, choose some such $t$ with minimum height.
-We say $v\in B_t$ is {\em disqualified} if there is a core $(s,C)$ such that $s$ is a strict ancestor of $t$, and $t\in S(s,C)$, and either $v\in C$ or $v$ has a neighbour in $C$.
+We say $v\in B_t$ is {\em disqualified} if there is a core $(s,C)$ such that $s<_T t$, and $t\in S(s,C)$, and either $v\in C$ or $v$ has a neighbour in $C$.
 Let $Z$ be the set of vertices in $B_t$ that are not disqualified.
-For each component $C$ of $G[Z]$, we define $(t,C)$ to be a core; this defines the set of all cores with birthday $t$.
-Choose an arbitrary linear order, called the {\em birth order}, of the set of cores with birthday $t$.
-For each core $(t,C)$, its {\em spread} $S(t,C)$ is the set of all $t'\in V(T)$ such that \begin{itemize} \item $t'$ is a descendant of $t$; \item $C\cap B_{t'}\ne \emptyset$; \item $t'\in S(s,C')$ for every core $(s,C')$ such that $s$ is a strict ancestor of $t$ and $t\in S(s,C')$; and \item $t'\in S(t,C')$ for every elder sibling $(t,C')$ of $(t,C)$. \end{itemize} This completes the inductive definition of the set of all cores.
-We see that the spread of every core includes the spread of all its younger siblings; and for any two cores, either their spreads are vertex-disjoint, or one is included in the other.
+For each $C\subseteq Z$ that is the vertex set of a component of $G[Z]$, we define $(t,C)$ to be a core; this defines the set of all cores with birthday $t$.
+For each core $(t,C)$, its {\em spread} $S(t,C)$ is the set of all $t'\in V(T)$ such that \begin{itemize} \item $t\le_T t'$; \item $C\cap B_{t'}\ne \emptyset$; and \item $t'\in S(s,C')$ for every core $(s,C')$ such that $s<_T t$ and $t\in S(s,C')$. \end{itemize} This completes the inductive definition of the set of all cores.
+It is easy to check that we could replace the third bullet above with the equivalent condition: \begin{itemize} \item $C'\cap B_{t'}\ne \emptyset$ for every core $(s,C')$ such that $s<_T t$ and $t\in S(s,C')$. \end{itemize} We remark that if $(t,C),(t,C')$ are distinct cores with the same birthday then $C\cap C'=\emptyset$, but if $(t,C),(t',C')$ are cores with $t\ne t'$, it is possible that $C\cap C'\ne \emptyset$, or even $C=C'$.
+Here are a few observations about spreads that may aid the reader's intuition: \begin{itemize} \item For each path $P$ of $T$ with one end the root $r$, and for each core $(t,C)$ with $t\in V(P)$, the set of vertices of $P$ that belong to the spread of $(t,C)$ depends only on which vertices $t\in V(P)$ satisfy $C\cap B_t\ne \emptyset$, and on which other cores have birthday in $P$ and the intersection of their spreads with $V(P)$.
+So to understand cores and spreads, it suffices to understand them when $T$ is a path. \item If $(t_1,C_1)$ and $(t_2,C_2)$ are cores with different birthdays, then either their spreads are disjoint, or one includes the other.
+(We cannot say much about the spreads of cores with the same birthday.) \item For each core $(t,C)$, its spread is a subset of

+(which is itelf the vertex set of a subtree).
+Indeed, the spread of $(t,C)$ is the intersection of this set and all previously-defined spreads that contain $t$. \end{itemize}